scizen9/SEDM-Docs/source/index.rst

 - Chris Cannella (Marshal interface, ATels)

 Here we document the instrument for observers and developers.
-Observers will want to refer to the Quick Reference below.
+Observers will want to refer to the Observer's Reference below.

 Data products produced by the semi-automatic pipeline can be found `here`_.